 You could read entire books on the subject, and you can spend a lifetime learning the subtleties.
 This post will give you the guidelines to experiment.

-Local Rules: Where the BBQ dish is from plays a big role in the type of wood used because of the trees that are found locally.
+Sourcing Local Woods: Where the BBQ dish is from plays a big role in the type of wood used because of the trees that are found locally.
 For example, Texas uses post oak and mesquite.
 Carolina hickory and apple, etc. The good news is that most great smoking woods are now readily available at your local store packed and ready to use.

-Fuel for the Fire.
+Choosing Fuel for the Fire.
 Most home smokers that aren’t pellet-fueled will use a combination of fuels.
 Most commonly charcoal for the heat and wood for the smoke.
 The charcoal will either be lump charcoal or charcoal briquettes.
 Those large competition trailer-type smokers will burn only wood.
 Learn more about the different types of BBQ smokers.

 Smoke is flavor.
 Therefore, the wood that creates the smoke is an essential component of the finished product.